hellerve/blog/posts/The_First_Day.md

 <br/>

-Thank you, Jeff, Nick, Dave, Saul, Trent, Da Hua, Rudi, Abe, Mark, Sabelo, Ethan, James, Parthiv, Alokh, Ben, Michael, Andrea, Iain, Alistair, Sean, and anyone who I failed to list.
+Thank you, Jeff, Nick, Dave, Saul, Trent, Da Hua, Rudi, Abe, Mark, Sabelo, Ethan, James, Parthiv, Alok, Ben, Michael, Andrea, Iain, Alistair, Sean, and anyone who I failed to list.
 You made this day wonderful, and I am happy to have met you.
 And now I need some sleep.